 It puzzles me how many people jump into the stock market without any basic understanding.

 Just imagine buying a Ferrari for your son the next day he got his driving license.

-What are the changes your son would NOT crash the car?
+What are the chances your son would NOT crash the car?

 I think you got an idea.

-So, why crash your hard earning saving in the market stock without any experience?
+So, why crash your hard earned saving in the market stock without any experience?